service-design-tools/sdt-website/_tools/service-safari.md

 ---
 title: Service Safari
 subtitle: Dive into a service experience in first-person
+publicable: true
 properties:
   when:
     - Research